mohankrishna12/mohankrishna12/README.md

-- 👋 Hi, I’m @mohankrishna12
+- 👋 Hi!
+I am Pallapu Mohan Krishna,Research Scholar at Indian Institute Of Technology,Guwahati,Assam,India.
-- 👀 I’m interested in Machine Learning , Computer Vision Research
+- 👀 I am interested in Computer Vision, Machine Learning Research areas.
-- 🌱 I’m currently learning Computer Vision
-- 💞️ I’m looking to collaborate on Machine learning and Computer Vision Related Research
-- 📫 You can reach me at pallapu.mohankrishna9@gmail.com
+- 📫 You can reach me at pallapumohankrishna9@gmail.com

 <!---
 mohankrishna12/mohankrishna12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.